 Scaling and root planing at our Franklin Square, NY, practice is a conservative yet highly effective way to manage gum disease.
 For some patients, this treatment can restore periodontal health so that oral surgery becomes unnecessary.
 Drs.
-Steven M. Katz, Sultan S. Salem, and Dilmarys J. Peña often employ dental lasers to perform this treatment with minimal discomfort.
+Sultan S. Salem, and Dilmarys J. Peña often employ dental lasers to perform this treatment with minimal discomfort.
 During the procedure at Smiles on Broadway, your dentist will use the laser to destroy oral bacteria and remove diseased tissue.
 If you are suffering from moderate to advanced gum disease, scaling and root planing can help restore your oral health before other costly restorative procedures are required.

 Are You a Candidate for Scaling and Root Planing?

 Gum disease, also known as periodontitis, develops when bacteria accumulates in your gums.
 As it forms pockets around your tooth roots, it causes the tissues to pull away from your teeth and jawbone.
 Initial symptoms include inflammation, redness, and bleeding.
 However, as the disease progresses, you could also suffer from tooth loss, visible gum recession, and jawbone degeneration.

 Dr. Salem or Dr. Peña will conduct a thorough evaluation to determine the extent of your gum disease.
 Then he or she can decide whether scaling and root planing is the right treatment for you.
 We always want to treat gum disease as early as possible so we can prevent tooth loss and extensive soft tissue damage that would eventually require surgery.